-Teresa Downs, Superintendent of Schools General Note: Teresa Downs received a 12.1% performance-based salary increase as of July 1, 2022 in accordance with the K-12 sector-based process for annual performance-based salary increases for exempt staff.
-Trudy Rasmuson, Secretary-Treasurer General Note: Trudy Rasmuson received a 9% performance-based salary increase as of July 1, 2022 in accordance with the K-12 sector-based process for annual performance-based salary increases for exempt staff.
+Tracey MacMillan, Superintendent General Note: Tracey MacMillan received a 10% performance-based salary increase as of July 1, 2022 in accordance with the K-12 sector- based process for annual, performance-based salary increases for exempt staff.
+Other Note: Travel Allowance Alanna Cameron, Secretary Treasurer General Note: Alanna Cameron recieved a 9% performance-based salary increase as of July 1, 2022 in accordance with the K-12 sector-based process for annual, performance-based salary increases for exempt staff.
+Other Note: Travel Allowance Brian Manning, Director of Instruction General Note: Brian Manning recieved a 16% salary increase as a result of their promotion to the position of Director of Instruction effective August 1, 2022.
+Other Note: Travel Allowance